MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-introduction.md

 **Why don’t I see history for my goal when I connect to a Power BI data point?**

-You don’t see a history for a single data point, because we only pull history for time series data.
+You don’t see a history for a single data point because we only pull history for time series data.
 To see the history of your goal when you connect to time series data, select **Track all data in this time series** when you connect.

 **I'm connecting to time series data and still don’t see the history of the goal.
 Why not?**